 Meet Megan Leigh Smith

-OUR SENIOR RESEARCHER
+OUR SENIOR PROGRAM SPECIALIST

 Megan Leigh Smith has eight years of experience in conflict resolution and international development, with particular expertise in the areas of building resilient communities, fostering the inclusion of marginalized groups, and preventing and countering violent extremism.
 She is passionate about contextualizing the psychosocial roots of violence within the human experience to contribute to more equitable, empathetic societies.
 As a Morocco-based consultant, Megan recently worked with a team to develop a crisis intervention guide to support youth in northern Morocco to cope with the